shoelim/shoelim.github.io/DSxML/DSxML.md

 ## Personal Notebooks
 Personal perspective of modern ML:

-**Deep learning can be viewed as an optimal control problem (solved, for a proper objective, using gradient descent based algorithms on top of some randomization tricks) for randomly initialized dynamical systems (deep architectures) interacting with a noisy environment (large amount of possibly poor-quality data), with the hope that the dynamical system solution can be applied successfully to new environments (test data)**.
+**Deep learning can be viewed as an optimal control problem (solved, for a proper objective, using gradient descent based algorithms on top of some randomization tricks) for randomly initialized dynamical systems (deep architectures) interacting with a noisy environment (large amount of possibly poor-quality data), with the hope that the solution can be applied successfully to new environments (test data)**.
 <br>